waeltabbara/Pig-Game/README.md

 # Pig-Game

-this is the basic code for the pig-game can be modified easily to choose the high score you want
+1)this is the basic code for the pig-game
+2)can be modified easily to choose the high score you want